ma16/rpio/cc/Rpi/Pwm.md

 14 | 0..15| *| *|18|19|20| *| *| *| *| *|26|27|28| *| *| *
 15 | 0..15| *| *|18|19| *| *| *| *| *| *|26|27| *| *| *| *

-So there are missing values (*) because of writing into a full FIFO; this appears to be reproducible at different speeds.
+There are missing values (*) because of DMA writes into a full FIFO; this appears to be reproducible at different PWM rates.

 The overflow won't happen if the DMA controller uses TI.WAIT_RESP=1.
 This makes the DMA controller wait after each write until it receives the AXI write-response.
 It ensures that multiple writes cannot get stacked in the AXI bus pipeline.
 The maximum transfer rate will drop accordingly.